Decomposable Formulation of Transmission Constraints for Decentralized Power Systems Optimization: Computational performance

 Now we focus our attention to the security-constrained version of the problem, where N-1 security constraints are enforced using the strategy presented in Section~\ref{sec:security}.
 Similarly to the previous table, Table~\ref{table:scuc} shows, for each instance, the average running time (in seconds), the primal infeasibility, the number of iterations and the optimality gap when compared to the central optimal solution.
 Here, we do not show the results for the phase-angle formulation, since this formulation, in its original form, would require one copy of the $\theta$ variables for each N-1 contingency scenario, resulting in an intractable optimization problem.

-Enforcing N-1 security constraints, using the proposed solution method, did not make the subproblems significantly harder to solve.
-For all instances, the method was still able to find globally feasible solutions within the 1-hour time limit.
-On average, the method required 987 seconds, 49.6 iterations to produce solutions that were 0.06\% worse than the centrally-obtained ones.
-The increase in running time came mostly from recomputing the $\tilde{g}^k_{l\tau}$ and $\tilde{e}^k_{b\tau}$ values at the end of each ADMM iteration, as described in Section~\ref{sec:security}, not specifically from reoptimizing the subproblems.
-There was also no indication that enforcing N-1 security constraints caused any increase in the number of ADMM iterations.
+Enforcing N-1 security constraints, using the proposed solution method, made some instances harder to solve, but the method was still able to find globally feasible solutions for all instances within the 1-hour time limit.
+On average, the method required 1170 seconds and 52 iterations to produce solutions that were 0.08\% worse than the centrally-obtained ones.
+There was no indication that enforcing N-1 security constraints caused any increase in the number of ADMM iterations.